 Participants

-Individuals treated following a mountain sport accident at the Department for Orthopedics and Traumatology at the University Clinic of Innsbruck between 1st January 2018 and 31st December 2020 were screened for participation.
-Individuals fulfilling the inclusion criteria: hospital admission at least 6 months prior to the start of the study, age ≥ 18 years, residence in a German-speaking country, and proficiency in German (n = 4559) were invited to participate in the online study survey via conventional mail.
+Individuals treated following a mountain sport accident at the Department for Orthopedics and Traumatology at the Hospital of the Medical University of Innsbruck between 1st January 2018 and 31st December 2020 were screened for participation.
+Individuals fulfilling the inclusion criteria: hospital admission at least 6 months prior to the start of the study, age ≥ 18 years, residence in a German-speaking region, and proficiency in German (n = 4559) were invited to participate in the online study survey via conventional mail.
 Out of the invited subjects, 387 completed the survey.
 Surveys of 307 individuals with the complete psychometry data were analyzed (overall response rate: 6.7%, Figure 1, Supplementary Tables S1 - S3).

 Procedures